1st Response training resources

 Train members to be confident and skilled at providing support in medical emergencies

 1st Response - First aid training for Girlguiding members

 The 1st Response training course has been developed in partnership with the Scouts and is recognised by both organisations.

 Who can deliver 1st Response?

-If you're unable to find enough 1st Response instructors, don't forget that there may be volunteers who fit the above criteria in your area - so always ask your local team.
+If you're unable to find enough 1st Response trainers, don't forget that there may be volunteers who fit the criteria in your area - so always ask your local team.